theobald-software/kb.theobald-software.github.io/content/_xtract-universal/authentication-via-azure-ad-with-azure-storage.md

 ---

 The following article shows how to connect to the Azure Storage destination using Authentication via Azure Active Directory.<br>
-The article leads you through through the following process:
+The article leads you through the following process:

 1. Register a new app with your Azure AD tenant.
 2. Assign access rights for the new app in Azure Storage using the Storage Blob Data Contributor role.